rgyani/write-path/README.md

   * The write request is appended to the commit log in the disk.
 This ensures data durability (the write request data would permanently survive even in a node failure scenario)
   * The write request is sent to the memtable (a structure stored in the memory).
   * When the memtable is full, the data is flushed to a SSTable on disk using sequential I/O and the data in the commit log is purged.

+#### Cassandra Consistency
+Cassandra offers several levels of consistency like ANY, ONE, QUORUM and ALL, for both reads and writes.
+In contrast, DynamoDB simplifies this to two configurable consistency levels for reads — eventual consistency and strong consistency.

+****For writes, the consistency level is not configurable at all.
+Writes are always strongly consistent — every write is synchronously written to two replicas (2 AZs) and asynchronously written to one more.
+This ensures that any data are written is durable for the life of the datastore.